 To deliver this signal to the audience, we then send this to another server or a farm of servers, where we used the RTMP protocol again to deliver the video directly to the users, via the Flash video player.
 RTMP uses its own port, 1935, and sometimes we ran into issues with firewalls.

-You can see we were using RTMP for everything, and this is a stateful protocol which made it hard to do redundancy and failover, as well as some other drawbacks.
+You can see we were using RTMP for everything.
+It’s a stateful protocol, which made it hard to do redundancy and failover, as well as having some other drawbacks.

 4:08 The Good Part – Low Latency

 The good thing about using RTMP was that the video latency is very low, just two to five seconds.

 One drawback we had, besides the difficulty implementing redundancy and failover, was that the Flash media server is proprietary, closed‑source software.
 That means we couldn’t debug it or add instrumentation.
 All we could do was tail the logs and use the shell to monitor what was going on.